fishstik/giftronome/README.md

 # giftronome

 A LOVE2D project that syncs gifs to music.
+Gets now playing information from your last.fm account